Cuomo to Washington: manage the crisis

-As the number of positive cases in New York rises above 15,000, Gov. Andrew Cuomo issued a forceful call Sunday for Washington to take a bigger role in managing the crisis.
+ALBANY — As the number of positive cases in New York rises above 15,000, Gov. Andrew M. Cuomo issued a forceful call Sunday for Washington to take a bigger role in managing the crisis.

 The governor called on the federal government and the president to nationalize medical supply acquisition and speed up the construction of pop-up hospitals at a press conference held at the Capital on Sunday morning.